 We focus on technical and transferable skills which are highly valued by top companies such as Airbus, Goldman Sachs and Red Bull Racing.

-The University of Bristol is ranked number 1 in the UK for general engineering (Guardian University Guide 2021).
+The University of Bristol is ranked number 1 in the UK for General Engineering (Times Good University Guide 2022).
+Our Engineering Mathematics students gave the course 91% for overall student satisfaction (NSS 2021).

 Solve real-world problems